-The offensive line not allowing a sack for the third consecutive game and fourth time this season.
-The Raiders held the Bears' defense to zero sacks in Week 5 for just the second time since the start of the 2017 campaign and held the Packers without a sack in Week 7.
-The Raiders are the only team in the NFL this season to hold three different teams without a sack.
+The offensive line not allowing a sack for the second consecutive game and third time this season.
+The Raiders held the Bears' defense to zero sacks in Week 5 for just the second time since the start of the 2017 campaign.